FEATURES

 Aftermath

-Following the curtailing of the LMP 2000 programme, Audi’s new R8 would win the 24 Hours of Le Mans five times outright, with a class win and second overall in 2003.
-Porsche would anger their fans but delight their accountants and newfound customers with the success of the Cayenne, and the jointly-developed SUV platform would be a strong seller for Audi and Volkswagen too.
+Following the curtailing of the LMP 2000 programme, Audi’s new R8 would win the 24 Hours of Le Mans five times outright.
+In 2003, the Bentley Speed 8 scored a 1-2 finish, beating Audi to overall victory.
+Porsche would anger their fans but delight their accountants and new customers with the success of the Cayenne, with the jointly-developed SUV platform underpinning the success of the Audi Q7 and Volkswagen Touareg.

 Afterlife

 The influence of the LMP 2000 was indirectly felt on the road and track for years, as the single completed car sat in storage in Germany for years, with no acknowledgement of its existence.
 A few grainy photos made their way to the media, but that was it.
-In 2016 more details and images emerged, and the car finally made its public debut in 2018 at the Goodwood Festival of Speed.
+In 2016 more details and images emerged, and the car appeared at the 2018 Goodwood Festival of Speed.

 In November 2024, a quarter of a century on from its first shakedown test, a video was posted to YouTube titled “The return of the Porsche LMP 2000.”
 The car had been taken out of storage, returned to racing condition, and allowed to run once more.